 Dr. Caroline MacCallum is a specialist in internal medicine, with expertise in complex pain and cannabinoid medicine.
 She is a clinical instructor in the Department of Medicine; Adjunct Professor in the Faculty of Pharmaceutical Sciences program; and associate member in the Dept. of Palliative Care at the University of British Columbia.

-Dr. MacCallum is a clinical instructor in the dept of Medicine, adjunct professor in the faculty of pharmaceutical sciences program, and associate member in the dept of palliative Care at the University of British Columbia.
-She is the medical director at Greenleaf Medical Clinic where she has assessed and developed cannabinoid treatment plans for more than 3,000 patients using legal medical cannabis approved by Health Canada.
+Dr. MaCallum is the medical director of Greenleaf Medical Clinic, where she has assessed and developed cannabinoid treatment plans for more than 5,000 patients using legal medical cannabis approved by Health Canada.

 Caroline MacCallum is the primary author of Practical Considerations for Medical Cannabis Administration and Dosing, published in the European Journal of Medicine.
 She is the assistant editor for the upcoming Cannabinoids and Pain book by Springer; and first author on eight chapters pertaining to cannabis pharmacovigilance including: mental health, impairment, dosing, patient safety (contraindications & drug interactions), product safety, pain, and cannabis-opioid synergy.